rts-cmk/Bootcamp-opstarts-ugerne/regler-og-husorden.md

    * 9.40 - 10.00
    * 11.30 - 12.00
    * 13.30 - 13.40
-   * Sørg for at passer pausetiderne.
+   * Sørg for at passe pausetiderne.

 ---